ncatlab/nlab-content/pages/4/1/4/1/1414/content.md

 corresponding to the direct path $0\to 3$ and then the three others.
 Rewriting the direct path can be done in two immediate ways, to go via the left or via the right route.
 Each of these can be 'rewritten' to give the longest path /  largest subset.

-There is also, of course, an inclusion of the smalles to the largest of these, so that in total the poset here looks like:
+There is also, of course, an inclusion of the smallest to the largest of these, so that in total the poset here looks like:

 $$
   \array{